 I know it’s expensive to go to a good salon and get your hair coloured, but it’s worth it to avoid the heartbreak of at home hair dyeing gone bad.
 It’s easier for a hairstylist to do a good job the first time then to fix a mess made by a botched bleaching.posted over 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Agreed — go to a good stylist.
 I have naturally dark brown (nearly black) hair, and – from my experience – dying straight out of the box works for single colors (like a deep auburn), but not if you want subtle highlights or tints, as well.
-If the price seems a bit steep, perhaps you can wait until your birthday or a major holiday and see if someone else will pay for it as a gift.posted almost 5 years ago
+If the price seems a bit steep, perhaps you can wait until your birthday or a major holiday and see if someone else will pay for it as a gift.posted about 5 years ago

 i wanted to do this.. i dyed my hair a blonde color to make it lighter and my dark brown hair got DARKER. aggrivating. go to a salon. bleaching seems like it sucksposted almost 5 years ago

 hey do anyone know what color this is…